 When bending forward, the sides of the back appear different in height

-Back pain, leg pain, and changes in bowel and bladder habits aren't commonly associated with idiopathic scoliosis.
-A person experiencing these types of symptoms requires immediate further medical evaluation by a doctor.
+Back pain, leg pain, and changes in bowel and bladder habits are not commonly seen with idiopathic scoliosis.
+A person who has these types of symptoms needs immediate medical evaluation by a doctor.

-The symptoms of scoliosis may resemble other spinal conditions or deformities, or may be a result of an injury or infection.
-Always consult your doctor for a diagnosis.
+The symptoms of scoliosis may look like other spinal conditions or deformities, or may be a result of an injury or infection.
+Always see your doctor for a diagnosis.

-In addition to a complete medical history and physical examination, X-rays (a diagnostic test that uses invisible electromagnetic energy beams to produce images of bones on to film) are the primary diagnostic tool for scoliosis.
+In addition to a complete medical history and physical exam, X-rays are the main tool for diagnosing scoliosis.
 In establishing a diagnosis of scoliosis, the doctor measures the degree of spinal curvature on the X-ray.

-The following other diagnostic procedures may be performed for nonidiopathic curvatures, atypical curve patterns, or congenital scoliosis:
+The following other tests may be done for nonidiopathic curvatures, atypical curve patterns, or congenital scoliosis:

 Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets and a computer to produce detailed images of organs and structures within the body.
+MRI uses a combination of large magnets and a computer to produce detailed images of organs and structures within the body.

 Early detection of scoliosis is most important for successful treatment.